microsoft/Mastering-the-Marketplace/docs/ama/index.md

 # Hero section
 title: Mastering Azure Managed Application Offers

+hide:
+  - navigation

+---

-description: This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
+This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
 The content is comprised of recordings of a virtual workshop and are divided into small digestible modules for easy consumption.
 Also included are several hands-on labs to turn your knowledge into skills.

-hide:
-  - navigation

 ---